 Our recommendation for maximum thermal performance: triple glazed uPVC.
 For most Melbourne homes, double glazed uPVC provides an excellent balance of performance and value.

-U-value measures how much heat passes through a window — lower is better.
+U-value measures how much heat passes through a window, and lower is better.
 Here is how the three main glazing types compare.

 U-values shown are whole-window values (W/m²K) for typical residential sizes.
-A U-value of 1.0 meets Passive House-level performance for Melbourne's climate zone.
+A U-value of 1.2–1.4 is among the best whole-window ratings available for Melbourne's climate zone.
 Learn more about how glazing standards are changing with NCC 2025.

 When comparing triple glazing vs double glazing for your Melbourne home, both uPVC options are significant upgrades over single-glazed aluminium.
 Whether triple glazed windows in Melbourne are the right choice depends on your priorities, budget, and the specific demands of your property.